d3mo17/cestino/README.md

 ### Development

-If you want to distribute your changes in the 'dist'-directory, you can use gulp:
+If you want to distribute your changes in the 'dist'-directory, you can use npm:

 ```shell
     $ npm run build